 Fall encounter 2020

-Encounter Proof this November 7 – November 11
+Saturday, November 7 – Wednesday, November 11

 We’ll have a Vatican Exhibit of 126 individual Eucharistic Miracles that date back to the 3rd Century and some as recent as 2001!
 There will be 140 panels containing pictures and descriptions about Eucharistic Miracles from around the globe set up in the Social Hall.
 Plan to spend at least two hours immersing yourself in this once-in-a-lifetime experience.
 This event is FREE.

 According to a recent survey by Pew Research, only one third of Catholic believe in the Real Presence (that the bread and wine at Mass become the Body and Blood of Christ).
 Our upcoming Encounter Proof event will examine countless miraculous occurrences using science and logic that will provide proof for one amazing truth – Christ is truly present in the Eucharist.
 If you’ve ever questioned your faith or wanted to know more about the Eucharist, this event is for you.
 Don’t miss this amazing opportunity!
+We will also have walk-in Adoration available in the Worship Area throughout the exhibit.
+No sign-ups required.

 Throughout Christian history, our Lord has shown us that he is really present as the Blessed Sacrament.
 Interestingly, many Eucharistic miracles have occurred during times of weakened Faith.
 For instance, many Eucharist miracles have taken place as a result of someone doubting the Real Presence.